Walk Score Methodology

-Walk Score measures the walkability of any address using a patent-pending system.
+Walk Score measures the walkability of any address using a patented system.
 For each address, Walk Score analyzes hundreds of walking routes to nearby amenities.
 Points are awarded based on the distance to amenities in each category.
 Amenities within a 5 minute walk (.25 miles) are given maximum points.
 A decay function is used to give points to more distant amenities, with no points given after a 30 minute walk.

 Walk Score also measures pedestrian friendliness by analyzing population density and road metrics such as block length and intersection density.
 Data sources include Google, Education.com, Open Street Map, the U.S. Census, Localeze, and places added by the Walk Score user community.

 Most errands can be accomplished on foot.

 Most errands require a car.

 Transit Score is a patented measure of how well a location is served by public transit.
 Transit Score is based on data released in a standard format by public transit agencies.

 To calculate a Transit Score, we assign a "usefulness" value to nearby transit routes based on the frequency, type of route (rail, bus, etc.), and distance to the nearest stop on the route.
 The "usefulness" of all nearby routes is summed and normalized to a score between 0 - 100.

 World-class public transportation.